0x5c4r3/jekyll-theme-console/_posts/2022-01-27-Car-Hacking-Part-3:-Rolljam-Attack.markdown

 &nbsp;

 The first row is configuring one of the BladeRF TX Antennas sending a strong triangle wave to jam the signal at 433.85MHz.
 The second row configures the receiver, another RX antenna from the BladeRF, recording the window of frequencies happening in a file and printing it on a GUI.
-Running this script, we are basically able to store a file that we will need to filter later on, to isolate the original one sent from the keyfob.
+Running this script, we are basically able to store a file that we will need to filter later on, to isolate the original wave sent from the keyfob.

 &nbsp;

 <img src="/img/Car_Hacking_Part_3/send.png" style="width:80%;height:80%;display:block;margin-left:auto;margin-right:auto;" alt="GNU_Send Pic">

 &nbsp;

+With the script above, we are able to filter out, using a lowpass filter with a cutoff at 60kHz, only the signal that we need, and replay it to the car, that will pop open.